ramos1053/RamosTech/README.md

 - Experimenting with GMRS radio programming and other technical hobbies
 - Writing clear, audience‑focused documentation to make complex systems approachable

-I approach projects as opportunities to learn, test, and share— not to show off.
+I approach projects as opportunities to learn, test, and share.
 This space reflects curiosity more than polished products.

 ## Projects